rdeusser/logsip/README.md

 }
 ```

-Logsip also provides a default option if you just want to use os.Stdout anyway:
+Logsip also provides a Default option if you just want to use os.Stdout anyway:

 ```go
 package main